 Please include your full name and student number.

-Applications are due by April 15, 2024.
-Now open!
+Applications are due by April 15, 2025.

-Apply for a Vic Participation Award
+Apply for a Vic Participation In-Course Award - Now Open!

-The Mary Brant Award (one award up to $1,000)
+The Mary Brant Award (not offered 2025)

-completion year of study: 1
+Completion year of study: 1

 Awarded to the student who has obtained the highest overall standing in their first year, normally in a Science program, and who has at the same time given evidence of a well-rounded personality indicated by interest and participation in activities outside her or his studies.